PrairieLearn/PrairieLearn/docs/lti13.md

 ### LTI Advantage Services

-Make sure these are enabled for PL in your institution.
-Canvas calls these:
+The services of LTI 1.3 that do grade passback, assessment setup, or roster syncing have their own specific standards and configuration.
+Make sure these "scopes" are enabled for PrairieLearn in your LMS to use this functionality.

+Canvas uses these terms in their config as something to enable for the PrairieLearn LTI developer key:

 - Create and view assignment data in the gradebook
 - View assignment data in the gradebook associated with the tool